jacott/yaajs/README.md

 See [AMD](https://github.com/amdjs/amdjs-api) API

-Plugins and shims have a slightly non-compliant API to improve performance and size; see tests for details.
+Shims have a slightly non-compliant API to improve performance and size; see tests for details.

 ## Testing / Developing